summergirl21/climbing-notes-pwa/README.md

 - Edit `index.html` for layout, and change logic in `src/main.ts`.
 - Service worker logic lives in `src/service-worker.ts` (bump `CACHE_NAME` when you change assets to force a fresh cache).
 - Update icons in `assets/icons` and tweak manifest values in `manifest.webmanifest`.

+## Sync overview
+- Sync is manual (Settings → Refresh) and only runs when signed in.
+- First sync sends a full snapshot; later syncs push queued changes plus tombstones.
+- Deletes create tombstones (gym/route/attempt) that win on ties by client timestamp.
+- Convex returns rows with server timestamps; the client merges by `updated_at`.